RueMorgue/ruemorgue.github.io/_products/AsFarAsTheEye.md

 ---
 identifier: AsFarAsTheEyeCanSee
-name: As far as the eye can see (LP)
+name: As Far As The Eye Can See (LP)
 price: 11.95
 image: /images/portfolio/A.jpg
 slug: AsFarAsTheEyeCanSee